More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 I appreciate your kind words.

-All right, we have time.
+We have time.

-It wasn't just cyber, it's one of the main issues they're talking about.
+It's one of the main issues they're talking about.

 They're in the Rose Garden having a bit of a chat.

-And there's a historical precedent for what's going on now with the theft of our technology, our military secrets, our our commercial proprietary information.
+And there's a historical precedent for what's going on now with the theft of our technology, our military secrets, our commercial proprietary information.

-There's a historical precedent that's very troubling, and I think gives you a view into what's coming in the future.
+There's a historical precedent that's very troubling and I think gives you a view into what's coming in the future.

 I'll get into that in just a minute.